m-spangenberg/exercises_databases/README.md

 ****
 ### Indexes

 The way we can solve the above problem is to use an index.
-An **index** is an auxillary data structure for finding data faster, exactly like the index in a book.
+An **index** is an auxiliary data structure for finding data faster, exactly like the index in a book.
 We can have multiple indexes for the same table, one can be for info on specific students, and another for specific courses.

 ### How It Works